Luc-Bertin/PythonBlog/_posts/2020-09-01-some-python-exercices.md

 1. Using dict comprehension, convert this dictionary in another one having **keys as tuples of nucleotides** and resulting **amino-acids as values** (e.g. for "His" amino_acid, `{("CAT", "CAC"):"His"}`.<br>
 We will call this dictionary `all_triplets_to_amino_acids`

-2. Expand the tuples in dictionary `all_triplets_to_amino_acids` as simple keys for each element of the tuples.
+2. Using dict comprehension, expand the tuples in dictionary `all_triplets_to_amino_acids` as simple keys for each element of the tuples.
 Hence you should have in the resulting dictionary multiple same amino acids values for some keys (e.g. "CAT": "His", "CAC": "His")<br>
 We will call this dictionary `triplets_to_amino_acids`<br>
-You can still use dict comprehension for that.

 3. This is an mARN extract that is about to get translated in protein synthesis:<br>
 arn = 'GCCGAGTAACTAGCCAGCT